United States of America Flag

 Dystocia (difficult birth) accounts for roughly 50-70% of calf deaths in the first 24 hours according to research from multiple land-grant universities including Montana State, Virginia Tech, and Iowa State.
 This is especially common in first-calf heifers, where the risk can be 2-3 times higher than mature cows.
 Factors include calf size, cow body condition, genetics, timing of intervention, and pelvic dimensions.

 Weather-related losses spike during cold, wet conditions.
-Calves born in mud or during temperature swings are at higher risk of hypothermia, especially if they don't get colostrum quickly.
+Calves born in mud or during temperature swings are at higher risk of hypothermia, especially if they don't get colostrum quickly or if the cow doesn't dry them off properly.
 Wind chill makes it worse.
-A calf that's wet and can't get dry in 20-degree weather won't last long.
+Calves can handle cold conditions if the cow takes proper care of them, but a calf that's wet and can't get dry in 20-degree weather won't last long.

 Disease and scours tend to show up when calving density is too high or cattle are kept in the same area too long.
 Contaminated ground leads to higher pathogen loads, which leads to sick calves.
-Rotational grazing during calving can help, but only if you have the infrastructure to make it happen without adding massive labor.
+Moving pairs to fresh ground Sandhills-style can help reduce disease pressure, but it requires either extensive infrastructure or a more flexible system.

 Then there's land use.
 Calving season often means pulling cattle into smaller, more manageable areas where you can keep eyes on them.
 That's good for monitoring, but it can mean underutilizing the rest of your range, delaying rotations, or concentrating impact in ways that hurt pasture health.
 The infrastructure you built for the other 10 months of the year doesn't always serve you well during calving.